Payments app Venmo launches ads, ramps up competition for banks

 "It is a pretty short campaign cycle, but it is meaningful to us," she said.

-(Reporting by David Henry in New York; Editing by Lauren Tara LaCapra and David Gregorio)
+Reporting by David Henry in New York; Editing by David Gregorio and Cynthia Osterman